AJN February Issue Highlights: Communication Challenges Due to PPE, Pressure Injury Prevention, Concussions, More

 I remember quickly removing her clothing and seeing how cyanotic she was, all while an electrocardiogram was being obtained and she was placed on the cardiac monitor.
 I recall hearing the doctors paging overhead for pediatric respiratory and anesthesiology to assist with resuscitation.
 Other team members included a CNA and a medical student who tried to relax the parents but were understandably not successful.

 There were multiple unsuccessful attempts to obtain peripheral vascular access in Skye.
-I can still see the look of terror on Skye’s parents’ faces as the drill gun used to insert the intraosseous access whirled into baby Skye’s bone, […]
+I can still see the look of terror on Skye’s parents’ faces as the drill gun used to insert the intraosseous access whirled into baby Skye’s bone, then was […]

 2020-10-23T10:48:41-04:00October 23rd, 2020|family experience, Nursing, Patients, pediatrics|0 Comments